 What is a MUN?

 MUN stands for Model United Nations.
-In short it is an academic activity where the world's most pressing issues the United Nations tackles are debated and solved using the same procedures as the UN.
+In short it is an academic simulation of the UN's diplomatic work, where the world's most pressing issues are debated and solved using the same procedures as the UN.
 MUNs are hosted all around the world from Oxford university to Harvard and right here in Belgium, the most well known in Belgium being our very own conference hosted by KULMUN.
 These conferences are open for anyone to join.
 Each conference is split into several committees who each discuss several topics ranging from legislation of autonomous weapons, women's rights in less developed countries, mental health in conflict zones and many more, depending on the committee.

 Content and Structure

 MUN conferences are hosted by various universities, examples include Oxford University and Harvard.
 Conferences range greatly in size, difficulty and duration.